pemorse/Tagger/README.md

 ##1.

-"/Users/****/Library/Graphics/Quartz Composer Patches" (if you don’t have this folder,create one)
+"/Users/****/Library/Graphics/Quartz Composer Patches" (if you don’t have this folder, create one)

-"/Users/****/Library/Graphics/Quartz Composer Plugins" (if you don’t have this folder,create one)
+"/Users/****/Library/Graphics/Quartz Composer Plugins" (if you don’t have this folder, create one)

 ##2.

-"Macintosh HD/Library/Graphics/Quartz Composer Patches" (if you don’t have this folder,create one)
+"Macintosh HD/Library/Graphics/Quartz Composer Patches" (if you don’t have this folder, create one)

-"Macintosh HD/Library/Graphics/Quartz Composer Plugins" (if you don’t have this folder,create one)
+"Macintosh HD/Library/Graphics/Quartz Composer Plugins" (if you don’t have this folder, create one)

 Confusingly, some '.plugin' files need to be placed in the 'patches' directory, NOT the plugins directory.